WindowsShellCustomEnviroment/WSCE/readme.md

 # How to create commands
-On WSCE, Thanks to CommandSearch and pythone, making commands have never been easier, just follow this simple step by step guide!
+On WSCE, Thanks to CommandSearch and python, making commands have never been easier, just follow this simple step by step guide!

 ## 1.)
 Navigate to WSCE/WSCEMAIN/COM

 These are where the WSCE Commands are stored.

 ![image](https://github.com/user-attachments/assets/b93e8539-dc3f-4b5a-bdb3-f8696f263369)